 Yes.
-To find out who to contact, visit our Contact information for businesses page.
+We have staff who help employers find employees, manage their tax accounts, and much more.
+To find out who to contact, visit our employers page.

 How long can a former worker collect benefits?

-During normal times, claimants can receive benefits of up to 26 weeks of benefits.
-However, when unemployment is high, there are federal and state programs that may provide additional weeks of benefits.
-For example, during the last recession, up to 99 weeks of benefits were available to claimants because the emergency unemployment compensation and extended benefits programs were activated.
-Extended benefits are paid entirely by the federal government and do not affect employers' tax rates.
+During normal times, claimants can receive up to 26 weeks of benefits.
+However, when unemployment is high federal and state programs may provide additional weeks of benefits.

 How do I set up a payment plan?